The “16 types of graduate student by JRR Tolkien” was

 Snow is very hard working, serious (perhaps overly so), and dedicated.
 He turns

-career at a tiny undergraduate college but will ultimately be recruited to an
+career at a tiny undergraduate college but ultimately will be recruited to an

 Endowed Chair at Harvard.